Ōtāne

 Ōtāne is a town in the Central Hawke's Bay District and the Hawke's Bay region, on the east coast of New Zealand's North Island.
-The small village, has a school, general store, cafe and pub, and is located just off State Highway 2.
+The small village has a school, general store, cafe and pub, and is located just off State Highway 2.

 History

 The town was founded in 1874, during a subdivision of Henry Tiffen's 5140-hectare Homewood farming estate.
 The first sales of Kaikora township sections were on 26 March 1874.
-It became the centre of the Pātangata County from 1885 to 1977.
+It became the centre of the Patangata County from 1885 to 1977.
 The county took its name from a nearby Māori pā.

 Name

 On 1 April 1910 the Post Department changed the name from Kaikora North to Otane, to avoid confusion with Kaikōura.
 The name of the railway station was changed a month later.
 An 1869 advert mentioned Otane bush, Kaikora.

 In July 2020, the name of the locality was officially gazetted as Ōtāne by the New Zealand Geographic Board, having previously often been written as Otane.
 The New Zealand Ministry for Culture and Heritage gives a translation of "place of a man" for Ōtāne.